lioryariv/idr/README.md

 The code is compatible with python 3.7 and pytorch 1.2.
 In addition, the following packages are required:
 numpy, pyhocon, plotly, scikit-image, trimesh, imageio, opencv, torchvision.

-You can create an anaconda environment called `idr` with the required dependencies by runnig:
+You can create an anaconda environment called `idr` with the required dependencies by running:
 ```
 conda env create -f environment.yml
 conda activate idr